exyi/diplomka/diplomka/text/3-analysis-2-statistic.md

 ### Most Typical Basepair {#sec:opt-params-exemplar}

 For presentations and a rudimentary RMSD distance based validation, it is convenient to find the most typical basepair in each class.
-After we calculate the KDE mode for each parameter, we look for the basepair with which is nearest to the modes, after normalizing each distance by the standard deviation of the parameter.
+After we calculate the KDE mode for each parameter, we look for the basepair with which is nearest to the modes, after normalizing each parameter variance to equal 1 across all benchmarked statistics.

 Alternativelly, we could look for the basepair with highest combined KDE likelihood in all parameters of interest.
 However, we opted for the "distance to mode" approach to disqualify basepairs from secondary peaks.